Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons: Introduction

-The ideal hadron resonance gas (Id-HRG) model is a phenomenological framework providing an equation of state (EoS) that has been used extensively to analyse many experimental hadron yield data from ultra-relativistic heavy-ion collisions (URHIC).
+The ideal hadron resonance gas (Id-HRG) model is a phenomenological framework providing an equation of state (EoS) that has been used extensively to analyse many experimental hadron yield data from URHIC.
 This straightforward approach has produced fairly good descriptions of experimental data over a broad range of energies, ranging from SchwerIonen-Synchroton (SIS) to the Relativistic Heavy-Ion Collider (RHIC) at BNL and further to the highest energies of the Large Hadron Collider (LHC).
-These studies have enriched our broad understanding of such states to a great extent \cite{IEoS24,IEoS25,IEoS26}.

-The Id-HRG model’s ability in the temperature range of $T\:\sim$ 100 – 150 MeV and at negligible as well as finite baryonic chemical potentials $(\mu_{B})$ at CFO indicates that it can provide a useful and simple phenomenological framework for reproducing the various hadronic yields, which are otherwise a complex phenomenon seen in the lattice QCD calculation \cite{IEoS27,IEoS28,IEoS29,IEoS30}.
+These studies have enriched our broad understanding of such states to a great extent~\cite{IEoS24,IEoS25,IEoS26}.
+This model, within the temperature range of approximately 100–150 MeV and at both negligible and finite BCP $(\mu_{B})$ at CFO, offers a useful and straightforward phenomenological framework.
+It can effectively reproduce various hadronic yields, which are otherwise a complex phenomenon observed in lattice QCD calculations~\cite{IEoS27,IEoS28,IEoS29,IEoS30}.
 However, some deviations from the Id-HRG models are anticipated.
-The exploration of extensions beyond the Id-HRG framework has been the centre of attention.
-In particular, the excluded volume-based hadronic resonance gas, i.e., the EV-HRG model, has been studied in depth \cite{IEoS31,IEoS32,IEoS33}.
-The EV-HRG model mimics the repulsive interactions among hadrons at short distances \cite{IEoS33,IEoS34,cleymanssatz,cleymansredlich,MunzingerXu,IEoS39,IEoS40}.
+The exploration of extensions beyond Id-HRG framework has been the centre of attention.
+In particular, the excluded volume-based hadronic resonance gas, i.e., the EV-HRG model, which has been studied in depth~\cite{IEoS31,IEoS32,IEoS33}.
+The EV-HRG model mimics the hard-core repulsive interactions among hadrons at short distances~\cite{IEoS33,IEoS34,cleymanssatz,cleymansredlich,MunzingerXu,IEoS39,IEoS40}.
+It has also been shown that the absence of repulsive interactions in the hadronic EoS restricts the construction of a first-order quark-hadron phase transition within the Bag model approach \cite{Bag} according to the Gibbs criteria across the entire $T- \mu_B$ plane.
+The short-range repulsive hard-core interactions between a pair of baryons or antibaryons is incorporated using a phenomenological approach in the excluded volume inspired HRG models \cite{cleymans-Suhonen,IEoS52,hagedorn,kuonotakagi,rischke,IEoS55,IEoS56,IEoS58,IEoS59,uddinsingh,uddinplb}.
+The baryons in the system are typically assumed to be incompressible.
+Furthermore, in previous works they are considered either as completely non-deformable spherical objects or as fully deformable objects under extreme high-density conditions, where they can change shape but maintain the same volume due to their non-compressibility.
+The result of these two seemingly extreme and opposing assumptions is that for baryons (or antibaryons) with radius $r$, the excluded volume per baryon (or antibaryon) is $(16/3) \pi r^{3}$ in the former case \cite{Sam:2025,Ref4/3} and $(4/3) \pi r^{3}$ in the latter case \cite{SKT}.